-The Respondent registered the disputed domain name with full knowledge of the Complainant's reputable trademark.
-His use of the disputed domain name is in bad faith as there is no conceivable use of the disputed domain name that could amount to a legitimate use.
+The Respondent registered the disputed domain name with full knowledge of the Complainant's well-known trademark.
+His misleading use of the disputed domain name is in bad faith as there is no conceivable use of the disputed domain name that could amount to a legitimate use.